wiktor-obrebski/AssetsCompiler/README.md

 to automatically attaching bundles in your views.
 It can add files md5 to bundle file names - to avoid browser file caching after changes.

+As **bundle** we understack pack of js/css files.
+In development mode all files from bundle are including to your site separately.
+In production - they are contacted and minimized to single bundle file and included in this way.

 ## Installation

  1. Add `"psychowico/assets-compiler": "dev-master"` to your `composer.json` file and run `php composer.phar update`.